Gardening Injuries and Prevention

 Warm up before you start.
 Gardening is like any other activity and jumping into it when you’re cold causes pulled muscles and sore joints.

 Your back, neck, shoulders or legs can all get hurt (sometimes all at the same time).
-So, spend 5-10 minutes stretching before you even pick up that shovel or rake.
+A short period of stretching beforehand is commonly mentioned in relation to physical activity.

 Tip 2: Keep Loads Light